faulkj/agljs/README.md

 ## Parameters

 ### `active` (read-only)
-Indicates whether the `agljs` framework is active and initialized.
+Indicates whether the `AGL.js` framework is active and initialized.

-- If `agljs` is already initialized, returns `true` or `false`.
+- If `AGL.js` is already initialized, returns `true` or `false`.
-- If `agljs` is still initializing, returns a promise that resolves to `true` or `false`.
+- If `AGL.js` is still initializing, returns a promise that resolves to `true` or `false`.

 **Usage**:
-Before performing any actions, ensure `agljs` has completed initialization:
+Before performing any actions, ensure `AGL.js` has completed initialization:

 **Example**:
 ```typescript